 GAME RESCHEDULING POLICY:

-In the event of inclement weather or any other event that causes games to be postponed, the SSC will make every effort to reschedule all games.
+In the event of inclement weather or any other event that causes games to be postponed, the San Antonio SSC will make every attempt to reschedule all games.
 In the event of multiple cancellations, the SSC reserves the option to shorten the regular season and/or the play-off schedule.
 Make-up games may be scheduled on days other than the regularly scheduled days of the week.
 Neither refunds nor pro-rated refunds will be given if the season is shortened due to inclement weather or due to actions taken by the venue.

 Win 2 points…Tie 1 point….Loss 0 points.